 Pet the Dog: Literally.
 And then there was the matter with Otacon.

-Shout Out: According to Kojima, the scene where Sniper Wolf riddles Meryl with rounds from a sniper rifle was based on Full Metal Jacket.
+Shout-Out: According to Kojima, the scene where Sniper Wolf riddles Meryl with rounds from a sniper rifle was based on Full Metal Jacket.
 Similarly, one of her lines ("Well I'm going to send you a love letter, my dear.") was a direct lift from Blue Velvet.

 Straw Feminist: Wolf holds a few misandrist views, claiming that women made better soldiers than men.
-She taunts Solid Snake for being an example of men who "can never finish what [they] start," as well as boasting that two thirds of the world's greatest assassins are women.
+She taunts Snake for being an example of men who "can never finish what [they] start," as well as boasting that two thirds of the world's greatest assassins are women.

 FOXHOUND's impersonation expert.
 Solid Snake never actually sees what he looks like in-game, though a brief flashback shows Raven pulling off his mask.
 Instead Snake sees him when he is impersonating Donald Anderson, and he dies shortly after.

-Lost In Character Octopus originally worked in Hollywood as an actor and SFX artist.
+Lost in Character Octopus originally worked in Hollywood as an actor and SFX artist.
 Afterwards, he was recruited by the CIA for his exceptional skills in mimicry.

 Master of Disguise: When impersonating someone, he will even go so far as to substitute his blood for their own.
 However, this is likely due to the fact most of his high-value targets carry nanomachines.
-Using the DARPA Chief's blood, Octopus was able to appear on Snake's soliton radar.
+Using the DARPA Chief's blood, Octopus was able to appear on Snake's Soliton Radar.

 Polyglot: Octopus was fluent in a dozen languages.